TantalizingPotato/progress/README.md

 3. run LDBI BI queries on our system, TigerGraph and Neo4j with the scale factor of 10.
 ### 👷 In Progress
 1. implementing LDBC BI queries Q16 and Q17 in our system.
-2. learning Pytorch internals.
+2. learning PyTorch internals.
 ### 📈 To Do
-1. to learn more about Pytorch Geometric.
+1. to learn more about PyTorch Geometric.

 ## Progress 7-6